What is a Sales Manager

 Behind every championship-winning team is a great coach.

-Behind every outstanding sales team is a great manager.
+Behind every outstanding sales team is a great sales manager or sales coach.

 Coaching your team not only can help steer them toward greatness, but it also offers an opportunity to nurture the relationship and build trust.